What Is Form W-8BEN-E & When Is It Used?

 Form Expiration

 Form W-8BEN-E is valid for three calendar years after the end of the year the form was signed.
-For example, if a foreign entity gave you a form signed July 1, 2021, that foreign entity’s W-8BEN-E would be valid until Dec.
-31, 2024.
+For example, if a foreign entity gave you a form signed July 1, 2022, that foreign entity’s W-8BEN-E would be valid until Dec.
+31, 2025.
+Make sure you send the foreign company a new form in advance of this date so they can complete and return it to you without missing any payments.

 However, if any information about the foreign entity changes during that time, the form becomes invalid.
 If, for example, the foreign entity changes its name, it will need to complete a new form and submit it to you before it can receive any further payments.
 Submitting a new form also resets the clock on the expiration date.